 ...heavy demands are made on our systems

-At the end of week 11, many colleagues at 96 higher education institutions all over the Nordic region came up with the same brilliant idea - to teach via Zoom.
+At the end of week 11/2020, many colleagues at 96 higher education institutions all over the Nordic region came up with the same brilliant idea - to teach via Zoom.
 This resulted in major difficulties - it was impossible to start or join meetings and the breakout rooms function failed.
-Over the weekend, NORDUnet and Zoom were busy improving capacity that is now many times greater.
-With all universities closing, the demand for Zoom meetings will increase - a lot.
+Since then, NORDUnet and Zoom have been busy improving capacity so it is now many times greater.
+Still (August 2021), at times, especially start of term, there are many meetings taking place concurrently.
 Hence we recommend the following:

 - always plan for communication through more than one channel (e-mail/learning platform/other course sites)

 - instead of taking a chance with synchronous lecturing, record your lecture and make it available to students, with reading recommendations and powerpoint presentations (also from a pedagogical viewpoint a better solution!)